22 Understanding Validations and Constraints

 • Structure-based validations (such as parent-child validations) are run on the hierarchy set in the viewpoint.
 These validation results may be different from the bound hierarchy set.

 Constraints check for specific conditions (such as name uniqueness) that can go across node types and dimensions in an application.
 For example, a constraint could enforce node name uniqueness at the application level, as opposed to a custom validation that runs on nodes for specific node types or hierarchy sets only.
-They are similar to application-specific validations, but you can configure the application or dimension that they apply to and you can add them to Universal applications.
+They are similar to predefined validations, but you can configure the application or dimension that they apply to and you can add them to Universal applications.
 See Working with Constraints.

 Validations and constraints run when you: